Poultry Processing Plant Injury Attorneys in the Atlanta Region

 What are Common Causes of Work Injuries for Food Processing Workers?

-Chicken plants (like Pilgrim’s Pride) frequently have harsh working conditions that contribute to employee injury rates.
+Chicken plants (like Pilgrim’s Pride and Tip Top Poultry) frequently have harsh working conditions that contribute to employee injury rates.
 These facilities often have higher-than-average numbers compared to other meat processing industries.
 If you work in a poultry processing facility in Cobb or Gwinnett County, you are at risk of being exposed to any of the below situations that could cause you catastrophic harm:

 - Heavy lifting